oleitersdorf/236756A/README.md

 <img src="SVM.png" alt="drawing" width="600"/>

-The coutnerexample exploits the fact that optimizing hinge-loss is not the same as optimizing accuracy (as discussed in the Lecture).
+The counterexample exploits the fact that optimizing hinge-loss is not the same as optimizing accuracy (as discussed in Lecture 4).
 Therefore, a single outlier far from the origin can have a more significant impact on the loss than multiple samples near the origin.